-A recurring theme for years has been that fire crews struggle to extinguish Tesla hazards or predict when they will restart, despite all the training and massive expense to tax-payers helping safety crews prepare.
+A recurring theme for years has been that fire crews struggle to extinguish Tesla hazards or predict when they will restart, despite all the training and massive expense to tax-payers helping safety crews prepare… the market is failing.

-More time, more water being sucked up more often is becoming the hallmark of a Tesla being in a neighborhood…
+More firefighter distraction more of the time, with ever more water being sucked up more often is now a hallmark of a Tesla rolling into a neighborhood.

 The following news story is a good example of why all of this adds up to being a much bigger problem than Tesla ever seems to admit or take any real responsibility for…

 Firefighters say the car was in a crash three weeks ago, that’s why it was parked in a junk yard in the first place.
 And then somehow it caught fire.
 Fire crews had to get creative and dig a hole to dump the car in it.

 We’re seeing the opposite of what should be happening, despite a long runway to fix these well known and frequently reported serious fire issues.

 Remember it was a year ago already that an infamous case reported a man paid $130,000 and three days after delivery his Tesla caught fire and trapped him inside fighting for his life.
 And that’s many years after high-profile fire during a test drive in 2016, and even longer since the string of fires among the first Teslas on the road in 2013!